-No question, “Rodeo” sounds a lot like “Broad Day.”
+It’s common in popular music that two songs will sound alike and “Rodeo” does sound a lot like “Broad Day.”
 I get it.
-And if you’ve never heard them before, you’ll get it too, probably need only the first 20 seconds of each.
+And if you’ve never heard them before, you’ll get it too, probably after about 20 seconds of each.
 Here, listen to both.

 They sound a lot the same, sure.
-But here’s “how” they sound the same.
-They sound the same because over and over and over they’re both playing the same three guitar chords and in the same scalar order.
-These songs both go from E to F to G and back down to F and then back to E; all major chords; E major, F major, G major.
-That’s what it is.
+Gimme three minutes and I’ll explain how, and then why this case won’t go anywhere.
+They sound the same because over and over and over they’re both playing the same three guitar chords and in the same order.
+These songs both go from E then up to F then up to G, back down to F, and then back to E; and all of these are major chords; E major, F major, G major.

 It’s got a certain sound, right?
-It’s got a recognizable character.
-It’s a thing, a device, all by itself.
+A recognizable character, it’s a thing, a device, all by itself.
 It’s familiar enough that it evokes something in the listener.
 It’s the kind of thing you find humorously employed in a Quentin Tarantino film about badass mariachis or something.
-Or like…
+It’s a bit like this…

 And that thing in music has a name.
 It’s called